 Regular class attendance is expected of all nursing students.
 Faculty keep accurate records of class attendance and tardiness and these records become part of the official record.
+Nursing students are required to attend 85% of all class contact hours and 100% of clinical contact hours.
 As students are adults with many responsibilities, an occasional absence might be necessary.
 However, such absences in no way lessen the students' responsibilities for meeting the requirements of the course.
 (See the RCC Catalog & Student Handbook) - Attendance Policy for specific attendance guidelines.

-In the event of an emergency and it is impossible to attend class or on-campus laboratory or simulated clinical experience, the student will receive the corresponding grade for missed work as outlined by the course syllabus.
+In the event of an emergency and it is impossible to attend class or on-campus laboratory or simulated clinical experience, the student will receive the corresponding grade (a Zero) for missed work as outlined by the course syllabus.
 The student should notify the faculty (via email) prior to the class and/or experience if they are unable to attend.

-- The student has the responsibility for content given in class. - Missed assignments will not be made up or graded as outlined in the course syllabus. - An absence is not an excuse for not being prepared and/or completing an assignment. - If a pattern of absences, missed deadlines or un-submitted coursework develops, the student is subject to administrative withdrawal from the course (See the RCC Catalog & Student Handbook). - Administrative Withdrawal shall occur when a student fails to adhere to the criteria outlined in course syllabi and/or student handbooks (See the RCC Catalog & Student Handbook). - Since class attendance is more than physical presence, students distracted or disengaged from the learning experience by an electronic device, the need to step out of class, and/or other distractions will be considered absent for the portion of class missed.
+- The student has the responsibility for content given in class. - Missed assignments CANNOT be made up and will receive a grade of ZERO as outlined in the course syllabus. - An absence is not an excuse for not being prepared and/or completing an assignment. - If a pattern of absences, missed deadlines, un-submitted coursework develops or if student exceeds the attendance policy, the student is subject to administrative withdrawal from the course (See RCC Catalog & Student Handbook). - Administrative Withdrawal shall occur when a student fails to adhere to the criteria outlined in course syllabi and/or student handbooks.